 After using the femtosecond laser for the first portion of cataract surgery, our surgeons then use the laser-created incision in the eye to manually insert an IOL for clear postoperative vision.
 This step is the same as in micro-incision cataract surgery.
 The incision created in the eye during micro-incision cataract surgery, as well as laser cataract surgery, is self-sealing, meaning no stitches are needed.

-Advantages of Laser Cataract Surgery
+What are the Advantages of Laser Cataract Surgery?

 When compared to micro-incision cataract surgery, laser cataract surgery offers our patients several unique advantages, including enhanced safety, reduced treatment time and a smoother recovery.